Back to Blog

 Frequently Asked Questions

 What time does Five Finger Death Punch typically take the stage?
-Doors typically open around 90 minutes to 2 hours before the advertised show time.
-Opening acts usually perform for 30-45 minutes each, with a 20-30 minute changeover.
-Five Finger Death Punch usually hits the stage between 9:00 PM and 9:30 PM, with the concert concluding around 11:00 PM to 11:30 PM, depending on the setlist length and any encores.
+Doors for Five Finger Death Punch concerts usually open around 6:00 PM, with opening acts (if any) taking the stage shortly after, often around 7:00 PM.
+The headliner, Five Finger Death Punch, typically begins their set between 9:00 PM and 9:30 PM, with the show concluding around 11:00 PM to 11:30 PM.

 How long is the concert?
-A typical Five Finger Death Punch concert, including any opening acts and intermissions, usually lasts between 2.5 to 3 hours.
-The headliner's set itself is generally around 1 hour and 45 minutes to 2 hours, often including an encore.
+A typical Five Finger Death Punch concert, including any opening acts, usually lasts for approximately 3 to 3.5 hours.
+The headlining set itself is generally around 1.5 to 2 hours long.

 Photography and video policies?
-Generally, non-professional still cameras (like phone cameras) are permitted for personal use.
+Typically, small personal cameras (like point-and-shoot) and mobile phones are permitted for personal use.
 However, professional cameras with detachable lenses, video cameras, and selfie sticks are usually prohibited.
-Policies can vary, so it's best to check the Bell Centre's official website for their most current policy.
+Policies can vary, so it’s wise to check the Bell Centre's official guidelines.

 What's the refund policy?
-Refund policies are usually determined by the ticket vendor (e.g., Ticketmaster).
-Generally, refunds are only issued if the event is cancelled outright.
-If an event is postponed, tickets are usually valid for the rescheduled date.
-It’s crucial to review the terms and conditions at the time of purchase.
+Refund policies are typically determined by the ticket vendor (e.g., Ticketmaster).
+In cases of show cancellation, refunds are usually issued.
+For postponements, tickets are often valid for the rescheduled date, with refund options available if unable to attend.
+Always refer to the terms and conditions of your ticket purchase.

 How early should I arrive?
-For a band as popular as Five Finger Death Punch, arriving at least 1.5 to 2 hours before the main act is recommended.
-This allows ample time for security checks, finding your seats, grabbing merchandise, and soaking in the pre-show atmosphere without feeling rushed.
+For a popular act like Five Finger Death Punch at a major venue like the Bell Centre, arriving 1.5 to 2 hours before doors open is advised to navigate security, find your seats, and perhaps grab merchandise without feeling rushed.

 Top Tips for Five Finger Death Punch at Bell Centre